jalvesaq/Nvim-R/doc/remote_acess.md

        vim.g.R_local_R_library_dir = '/path/to/local/R/library' -- where nvimcom is installed
        ```

+     - Mount the remote directory:

+       ```sh
+       ~/bin/mountR
+       ```

+     - Start Neovim (or Vim), and start R. Nvimcom should be automatically
+       installed on the remote machine.

+     - If nvimcom does not get automatically installed, you will have to
-     - Manually build nvimcom, copy the source to the remote machine, access
+       manually, build nvimcom, copy the source to the remote machine, access
        the remote machine and install the package:

        ```sh